 We followed Thompson Hollow Trail south until we got to Overall Run Trail.
 On some maps, it is also labeled Big Blue or Tuscarora Trail.
 From here, we headed clockwise, paralleling Overall Run.

-After 3.1 miles, we came to the 93 foot Overall Run Falls, Virginia's highest waterfall.
+After 3.1 miles, we came to the 93 foot Overall Run Falls which has the highest drop of all the waterfalls in Shenandoah National Park.
 As expected, it was really flowing.
 The view was spectacular.

 Second photo: Me at the first vantage point.